 Walking up and down the street, you will notice that it is lined with bars.
 It is crowded.
 It is loud.

-If you don’t mind that, then grab a drink, listen to some live music, and go join the party.
+If you don’t mind, grab a drink, listen to some live music, and join the party.

-I mean, Bourbon is definitely full of life and an iconic street in New Orleans!
+Bourbon is full of life and an iconic street in New Orleans!
 It is one of the top attractions and one of the fun outdoor activities in New Orleans for a reason.

 Be sure and add this to your list of things to do in New Orleans.